octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

-The script 11-directories counts the number of directories in the current directory and its sub directories The script 12-newest_files displays the 10 newest files in the current directory The script 13-unique prints out words that appear only once from amlist of words as input
+The script 11-directories counts the number of directories in the current directory and its sub directories The script 12-newest_files displays the 10 newest files in the current directory The script 13-unique prints out words that appear only once from amlist of words as input The script 14-findthatword prints lines that contain root from the file